Terenceyuyue/varFEM/README.md

   - variational: A new feature is the variational formulation based programming.
 It extends the applicaton in the fem folder.

-- example: includes all the test examples corresponding to the equation folder.
+- example: includes all the test examples corresponding to the fem folder.

 - tool, mesh: You can find functions involving visulization, boundary setting, mesh generation, and numerical integration and so on.